hartwigmedical/platinum/README.md

 #### Disclaimer

- - Platinum is exclusively based on open source code and databases that are free to be used without any restriction.
+ - Platinum aims to be based exclusively on open source code and databases that are free from any restrictions.
 However, the databases that are distributed as part of Platinum are not owned by HMF and their licenses could change.
 Below table lists all institutions from which we distribute data along with a link to their disclaimer and/or about and/or publication.
  - HMF is not responsible for the interpretation of the output of our pipeline.

 ### Resources used by Platinum